Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 Best Arc Raiders Audio Settings

-Note: This guide is written for DamnModz.
-It answers one question only: what are the best ARC Raiders audio settings.
+Quick scope: This guide answers one question only: what are the best ARC Raiders audio settings.
 It covers the real audio and voice chat settings that exist in the current menu, a headset-first baseline, and the shortest path to cleaner cues and cleaner comms.
 It does not cover graphics settings, controller tuning, weapon tier lists, crossplay, or whether you can play on Xbox.

 In ARC Raiders, bad audio settings do not just sound messy.
 They can bury footsteps, blur door movement, and turn voice chat into clutter instead of useful information.